April 15th, 2016

 Above are some of the work-in-progress by participants in the class.

 This group was a pleasure to teach, and I left afterwards feeling inspired and incredibly satisfied with a teaching job well done.

-At the beginning of October I will be on location once again at Opus Art Supplies Hastings Street location giving an in-store demo of paper cutting techniques.
-The demo is FREE but you must register by phone (604‑678‑5889) to reserve a spot as space is limited.
+I am teaching a short paper cutting workshop at Opus Art Supplies Hastings Street location this Saturday, 11am to 1pm.
+The demo costs $10 to participate and you must register by phone (604‑678‑5889) to reserve a spot as space is limited.

 Time: 11pm & 1pm

 Location: Opus Art Supplies, 100-207 West Hastings Street